colll78/cardano-lightning/docs/adrs/minimal-state.md

 and can facilitate features such as parallel stream payment.

 Note that in a settle, submitted cheque must have unique indices.
-The receiver could use only the cheque of greatest value per index.
+The receiver is naturally incentivised to use the cheque of greatest value per index.

 #### Snapshot